anuradha1992/EDOS/Scripts/Dialogue emotion classifier/README.md

 ### Datasets

-All the datasets necessary to train and test the classifier are included in the folder ../../Data/Training data for EmoBERT+ included in the Data Appendix
+All the datasets necessary to train and test the classifier are included in the folder "../../Data/Training data for the dialogue emotion classifier"

 It contains the following datasets: